yarinlaniado/helloworldapp-jenkins-eks/ProjectExplanation.md

 # Project README

 This README provides an overview of the steps and processes involved in setting up a Jenkins pipeline for compiling and deploying a .NET-based web application in a Kubernetes (k8s) cluster.
-The project involves creating a Jenkins instance inside a pod in the k8s cluster in devops namespace, connecting it to Git, and configuring the pipeline to compile and deploy the web application on deployment namespace.
+The project involves creating a Jenkins instance inside a pod in the k8s cluster in devops namespace, connecting it to Git, and configuring the pipeline to compile  the web application on devops namespace, and deploy it on deployment namespace

 ## Project Steps